Price: $49.99

 • Rain - Test Method 514.5

-These are tiny servos with even tinier gears and operating them manually via the servo horn may damage them.
-This damage is not covered by warranty.
-Please do not treat these like a standard size servos.
-You've been warned.
-Also, operating voltage is 4.8-8.4V, but optimal performance is obtained with a 2S LiPo instead of a BEC.
+Operating voltage is 4.8-8.4V, but optimal performance is obtained with a 2S LiPo instead of a BEC.
 This is because LiPos deliver the required current without voltage spikes, noise, or otherwise adversely affecting the delicate avionics (15C or better is recommended).
 After all, synthetic orange colored Tang may have gone to the moon, but it doesn't compare to freshly squeezed orange juice.
 Same thing when it comes to feeding your avionics!
+Learn more by reviewing these articles;

 Ownership Considerations:

 Competition pilots - especially those who fly precise maneuvers - prefer ProModeler servos because we use MIL-SPEC components (plus a genuine Japanese Nobel-brand potentiometer).
 Others?
-They're satisfied with a cheap clone, a magnetic/ inductive pickup, or some other cost saving variation of a potentiometer.
+They're satisfied with a cheap clone, a magnetic/inductive pickup, or some other cost saving variation of a potentiometer.
 Also, and especially important for IMAC and pattern competitors who fly a lot and thus, go through and R&R their servos each winter, we offer spares.
 And not just the case and gears like everybody else, but the spares that count - to include the potentiometer and the servo motor.
 Plus little things like o-rings, bolts, and even the label.
 So instead of being forced to return your servos for service, if you can DIY, you can save money!

 Why the emphasis on competition pilots?
 It's because these folks fly 30 times a week (and do it week-in, and week-out), e.g. it's de rigueur to practice 3X a week and twice on weekends.
 They work servos harder than mere mortals and it's because of them that we make the rugged foundation of this marvel a CNC-machined case.
 Beginning life as a solid billet of 6061-T6 aircraft aluminum, when we're done it's a work of art.